 Visa Fee for Tourist Visa:

-INR 1000 for single entry and INR 1800 approx. (RM 100) for multiple entry.
+INR 1000 for single entry and also for multiple entry.
 This fee is payable through demand draft only.
 For Delhi, Chandigarh and Kolkata, Demand Draft should be in favour of High Commission of Malaysia, New Delhi.
 For Chennai, Bangalore and Hyderabad, it should be in favour of Consulate General of Malaysia, Chennai and for Mumbai, Ahmedabad and Pune, it should be in favour of Consulate General of Malaysia, Mumbai.

 Additional Charges for Malaysian Visa: